310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-You are right.
-My household also sympathized with how I feel…
+you are right. my household also sympathized with how i feel…

-And we made it an objective to work hard, and not let go of the aquarium.
+and we made it an objective to work hard, and not let go of the aquarium.
 {% endbubble %}

 {% bubble Madara %}